pajem/linux-notes/README.md

 ## i3 Window Manager

 Install [i3 window manager](https://i3wm.org/).
-This [video](https://i3wm.org/) shows a good introduction to the installation and basic features of i3.
+This [video](https://youtu.be/j1I63wGcvU4) shows a good introduction to the installation and basic features of i3.
+There is also a [handy reference card](https://i3wm.org/docs/refcard.html).

 ```bash
 sudo apt install i3